Automatic language translation

 Following a grant the Court retains the original Will and all documents filed in support of the application but will return the original death certificates with the grant, upon request.
 Such request should be made at the time of filing your application otherwise file retrieval and administrative fees may apply.

-Probate records from 1977 to date are kept at the Supreme Court.
-Probate records dating from 1800 to 1976 are currently housed at State Archives of NSW.
+Probate records from 1990 to the present are kept at the Supreme Court.
+Probate records dating from 1800 to 1989 are currently housed at State Archives of NSW.

 NSW State Archives has a catalogue of probate files issued by the Supreme Court from 1800 to 1976.
 Court files retained by State Archives are considered to be open for public access, but in practice not all records are available due to their sensitivity or the fragility of a record.
 State Archives only provides a copy of fragile records in most cases.

-You can contact the State Records Authority of NSW directly on PH (02) 9673 1788 or search the State Archives online facility, Archives Investigator to request access or a copy of these files.
+You can contact the State Records Authority of NSW directly on PH (02) 9673 1788 or search the Museums of History NSW, State Archives Collection Search to request access or a copy of these files.

 The probate files held at State Archives are catalogued by series: